Research Data Retention and Access

 Any removal of data or materials by a departing investigator will be subject to the restrictions and conditions described below.

-- All intellectual property rights to research data and related materials belong to the university unless otherwise specified by the President in an agreement signed by the departing investigator and the Executive Vice President for Academic and Research Affairs.
+- All intellectual property rights to research data and related materials belong to the university unless otherwise specified by the President in an agreement signed by the departing investigator and the Executive Vice President & Chief Academic Officer

 - If the departing investigator is permitted to take original data upon leaving the university, he/she must, if requested by the university, leave a complete and accurate copy of all such data with the university and must retain such original data and provide reasonable access to such data by the university and any collaborators for the minimum period of time the data are required to be retained under the Records Retention Schedule.